FA-Depth: Toward Fast and Accurate Self-supervised Monocular Depth Estimation: Related work

 \subsection{Knowledge Distillation for Depth Estimation}

 To further improve the performance of the small model without increasing complexity, schemes based on knowledge distillation \cite{petrovai2022exploiting,sun2023sc,shi20233d,li2023sense,lyu2021hr} were utilized to transfer knowledge from a large model with high precision but slow inference to a small model with low precision but fast inference, thereby improving accuracy.
 Lyu et al. \cite{lyu2021hr} directly utilized pseudo-depth obtained by high-performance networks to train lightweight models.
 Based on the pseudo-depth data generated by supervised training, Sun et al. \cite{sun2023sc} modeled the nearer/further relation of the estimated depth between dynamic and static regions by ranking relations between any two pixels to cope with the dynamic regions.
 Petrovai et al. \cite{petrovai2022exploiting} directly utilized the absolute pseudo-depth, obtained from a pretrained model and real camera height, to train a more lightweight network.
 To improve the depth prediction accuracy for reflective surfaces without increasing the computational cost, Shi et al. \cite{shi20233d} utilized the pseudo labels, obtained by fusing the predicted depth map from the pretrained model and the projected depth map based on the ground truth pose, as a supervisory signal to train the network.
 Different from \cite{petrovai2022exploiting,sun2023sc}, Li et al. \cite{li2023sense} utilized self-evolving pseudo labels, which can be iteratively updated in the form of a loop iteration, to progressively improve the performance of self-supervised monocular depth estimation.
+Liu et al. \cite{liu2023self} used a parameter-optimized model as the teacher updated as the training epochs to provide additional supervision during the training process, however, the teacher model had the same structure as the student model.